kubecost/docs/filters-v2.md

 Each individual filter is separated by a `+`, representing logical AND.

-## Formal Grammar and Implementation
+## Formal grammar and implementation

 To see the filter language's formal grammar and lexer/parser implementation, check out OpenCost's [`pkg/util/allocationfilterutil/v2`](https://github.com/opencost/opencost/tree/develop/pkg/util/allocationfilterutil/v2).